dabonetn/Apple2Card-Dan-CR-Board-/README.md

 # Introduction
 The DAN][Controller is a simple and easy to build card that provides two SD cards as mass storage devices to ProDOS.

-Optionally it can be extended with a network interface using a Wiznet W5500 adpater.
+Optionally it can be extended with a network interface using a Wiznet W5500 adapter.
 The network interface provides an optional FTP server to remotely manage the Apple II volumes on the two SD cards.
-The network interface can also be used by the Apple II itself (using the IP65 network stack).
+The network interface can also be used by the Apple II itself (using an updated [IP65](https://github.com/profdc9/ip65) network stack).

 The card is based on the ATMEGA328P which is programmed with the Arduino development environment.
-It uses an using a 82C55 peripheral interface to connect to the Apple II bus.
+It uses an 82C55 peripheral interface to connect to the Apple II bus.
 The design uses only five commonly available integrated circuits, the 74HCT08 AND gate, 74HCT32 OR gate, 82C55A peripheral interface, an eprom/eeprom memory chip, and a ATMEGA328P microcontroller, so should be reasonably future-proofed as much as any design for a 40 year old computer can be.

 ![Apple2Card](pics/DAN2Controller.jpg)